-The fiancée and I have something for sweet potatoes, especially in fry form.
+My fiancée and I have a thing for sweet potatoes, especially in fry form.
 We like them fried or baked, crisp or soggy.
 They are such an odd twist on an old standby, and they work more often than not.
 So I was quickly sold on this recipe, which presented not only big fat sweet potato fries but an interesting-looking sauce with lots of lime.

 - 4 medium sweet potatoes, scrubbed

 - 2 tablespoons olive oil